 However, even those of us in strong health with regular exercise routines may experience some muscle stiffness the day after class.
 After all, yoga is teaching you to move, open, and hold your body in new ways.

 Fortunately, you’re in the perfect place to soothe first-timer soreness: After class, take a short stroll to Norwegian’s sauna or steam room.
-However, my favourite compliment to yoga class is the consummate care served at Mandara Spa.
+However, my favorite compliment to yoga class is the consummate care served at Mandara Spa.
 Here, you can extend your yoga bliss with a bodywork session or indulge in the Thermal Suite Pass, the ultimate hydrotherapy treatment.

-Afterwards, I suggest testing out the newfound nirvana of "yoga brain."
-Head directly to the lounge deck, slowly breathe in fresh air salt air as you mindfully smack the salt off your lips and savour your margarita.
+Afterwards, I suggest testing out the newfound nirvana of “yoga brain.”
+Head directly to the lounge deck, slowly breathe in fresh air salt air as you mindfully smack the salt off your lips and savor your margarita.
 Exhale deeply as you direct your drishti into the deep, blue sea.